jchr1st/workshop_howto/stage_environment/stage_environment.rst

   curl --remote-name --location https://raw.githubusercontent.com/nutanixworkshops/stageworkshop/master/bootstrap.sh && sh ${_##*/}

+  nutanix@NTNX-15SM15050069-A-CVM:10.42.55.29:~$ curl --remote-name --location https://raw.githubusercontent.com/nutanixworkshops/stageworkshop/master/bootstrap.sh && sh ${_##*/}

 #.
 Next you will be prompted to enter the Clusters **Admin User**, **Admin Password**, and **Admin Email**.
 The **Admin User** and **Admin Password** map to the **Prism UI Credentials** in the email you received, and the **Admin Email** is your email address.

 .. code-block:: bash

       Note: Hit [Return] to use the default answer inside brackets.

     Optional: What is this cluster's admin username? [admin] admin

       Note: Password will not be displayed.
     REQUIRED: What is this PHX-POC055 cluster's admin password?
     CONFIRM:              PHX-POC055 cluster's admin password?

       Note: @nutanix.com will be added if domain omitted.
     REQUIRED: Email address for cluster admin? nathan.cox@nutanix.com

 #.
 Now we need to select the Option we want to Stage.
 You will see options for **Bootcamp**, **Citrix** (which is under development), and **Tech Summit**.